-Kathy is a member of the McNees Wallace & Nurick Public Finance, Financial Services, Public Sector and Government Relations practice groups.
+Kathy is a member of the McNees Wallace & Nurick Public Finance, Financial Services, Public Sector and Government Relations Groups.
 She provides counsel to state and municipal governments, as well as businesses in public finance, government funding, utility regulation, and partnership structures among state and local governments and business.

 Kathy began her career with the Office of Consumer Advocate and the Pennsylvania Public Utility Commission, which helped her to understand utility law and regulations from the inside out.
 After joining General Waterworks as a utility attorney, she practiced before 14 state utility commissions, litigating rate and acquisition cases, always focused on collaboration to find mutually agreeable solutions at the least possible cost for her client.
 When she became corporate counsel and manager of finance for American Water’s 13-state region, she combined her legal expertise in bond financings with financial and tax analysis and planning to enhance financial results.
 When she was recruited to Philadelphia Suburban Water as its Vice President, Treasurer and Rate Counsel, she helped to grow the company from a five-county suburban Philadelphia water company to the second-largest publicly traded water and wastewater service provider in the United States with a focus on attraction of the most cost-effective combination of debt and equity at the lowest costs, thus keeping customer rates as low as possible.
 In 2007, she was selected to lead American Water’s largest subsidiary, Pennsylvania American Water, and in 2011, was chosen to head American’s Mid-Atlantic Division, with additional responsibility for operations in West Virginia, Virginia, and Maryland.